Deana Martin

-Deana Martin is an American singer and actress.
+Deana Martin is an American singer.
 She is the daughter of singer Dean Martin.

 Film and television

 Martin was born in Manhattan to Dean Martin and his first wife, Elizabeth Anne "Betty" McDonald.
 She moved to Beverly Hills, California, with her family by the age of one.
 She later went to live with her father and his second wife, Jeanne Biegger.
 During her childhood, it was not unusual for his Rat Pack friends, Frank Sinatra and Sammy Davis Jr., to visit.
 Being around them persuaded her to pursue a career in entertainment.

 Martin trained professionally at the Dartington College of Arts in the United Kingdom.
 Her theatrical credits include Romeo and Juliet, The Taming of the Shrew, Hamlet, and A Taste of Honey.
 She co-starred in the National Broadway tour of Neil Simon's play Star Spangled Girl with George Hamilton and Jimmy Boyd.
 Other starring roles include Wait Until Dark, 6 Rms Riv Vu, A Shot in the Dark, and The Tunnel of Love.
 She made her major motion picture debut in Young Billy Young with Robert Mitchum, David Carradine, and Angie Dickinson.
 This debut led to starring roles in the films Strangers at Sunrise with George Montgomery and A Voice in the Night with Vito Scotti.

 She made her television debut in 1966 on The Dean Martin Show.
 She was a frequent guest, performing in musical and comedy numbers with a wide array of entertainers, including Frank Sinatra.

 She also appeared on A&E Biography, Access Hollywood, CBS Sunday Morning, Country Music Television, E!
 Entertainment Television, Entertainment Tonight, Larry King Live, Live with Regis & Kelly, Sky Italia, The Bonnie Hunt Show, The Dating Game (where she chose Steve Martin as her date), The Monkees, The Today Show, The Tony Danza Show, The Big Breakfast, and Bruce Forsyth On Vegas.
 For four seasons she hosted The Deana Martin Show.

 In 2003, Martin appeared with Jerry Lewis on The Jerry Lewis MDA Labor Day Telethon.
 Martin and Lewis sang "Time After Time".

 Since 2021, Martin has hosted Dean and Deana Martin's Nightcap on WABC-770 AM in New York.